Carburetor Rebuild FAQ

 - Do you offer chroming or powder coating of carburetor castings?

 No, I don't.
 If you look around you will find that pro carb rebuilders do not engage in this treatment.
 There is a good reason.
 First, chrome plating never permanently adheres to cast aluminum, so it is not all that good a practice.
 But more importantly, carburetor parts such as CV vacuum tops are highly at risk when chrome plated.
 Chromers seldom avoid getting plating into tight tolerance areas, and on vacuum tops, the whole part is a high tolerance area!
 Chrome on its edges will cause binding of the slide, and chrome on the inside of the top will similarly affect slide movement.
 There is just too much bad stuff going on here.
 The same principles hold for powder coating.
 The best treatment for carburetor parts is to properly clean them and leave them alone.
-On special request however I am willing to do custom anodizing.

 - What is your guarantee?